|Whole Exome Sequencing: Duo Analysis|

 |Required Information:||Laboratory regulations require the following minimum information to be provided on the requisition form for a specimen to be accepted for testing: Patient name or unique identifier; date and time of collection, patient date of birth and sex, specimen type/site of collection, test request(s), reason for referral (detailed phenotype information), clinician name and UPIN/NPI, and address for reporting results.
 Please be certain that name/identifier on the form matches that on the specimen label.|

-Clinical Exome Sequencing Forms include: Medical and Family History Form, Consent form, Genetic Diagnosis Request Form
+Clinical Exome Sequencing Forms: Medical and Family History Form, Consent form, Genetic Diagnosis Request Form

 |Results include:||Reports will include:|